 Transact’s revamped search experience feels more intuitive than ever, and customers are seeing 6% higher conversion rates.

 At Atomic, we are relentlessly focused on improving our users’ search experience.
 After a recent UX improvement increased Atomic’s full funnel conversion by 14%, we identified an opportunity to improve our search algorithm with machine learning.
-Behind the scenes, our machine learning team crunched tens of thousands of logs of user search data to improve the relevance of search results, which we measure by how easy it is for users to find their company or payroll provider using our app.
+Our machine learning team crunched thousands of logs of user search data to improve the relevance of search results.
+We then measure by how easy it is for users to find their company or payroll provider using our app.
 To explain how machine learning can improve search, we interviewed Dallan Quass, Atomic’s Principal Data Scientist, to learn more about how he thinks about search after years of experience with state-of-the-art algorithms.

 A: Search is deceptively difficult.
 People often don’t search for a company’s official name and many companies and payroll providers have very similar names.
-Typos, abbreviations, and acronyms must also be taken into account.
+We must also take into accoun typos, abbreviations, and acronyms.
 Bringing the specific company the user is looking for to the top of the search results under search-as-you-type latency limitations is challenging.

 Q: How can the search experience be made better for users?